OutSystems/docs-odc/src/error/intc/os-intc-60007.md

 Testing an SAP OData connection can return these errors.

+### Unable to establish a connection to the server

+`"errorMessage": "Connection to 'jdbc:cdata:sapgateway:InitiateOAuth=GETANDREFRESH;ConnectOnOpen=true;DataFormat=JSON;URL={serviceUrl};User={username};Password=******;' failed, details: Cannot conclude ssl handshake.
+Cause: Connection reset."`

+#### Recommended action

+Verify the status of the SAP server domain with your IT department.
+If the server is online, you may need to configure a private gateway to allow connections from ODC to your server.
+For more information, see [private gateways](../../eap/configuration-management/private-gateway.md).

 ### Wrong username or password

 `"errorMessage": "Connection to 'jdbc:cdata:sapgateway:InitiateOAuth=GETANDREFRESH;ConnectOnOpen=true;DataFormat=JSON;URL={ServiceURL};User={username};Password=******;Pagesize=1000;' failed, details: HTTP protocol error.
 401 Unauthorized."`